Bamboo Shrimp Care Guide: The Filter-Feeding Shrimp That’s Worth Watching

 Male vs. Female

 Bamboo shrimp are pretty costly.
-Considering that they only live for a couple of years, it can be expensive to replace your colony so often.
+Considering that they only live for a couple of years, it is expensive to replace your colony so often.
 Because of this, many shrimp keepers try breeding bamboo shrimp, though we’ll find out that this is a challenge in itself.

 Like other shrimp and crustaceans, you need to look at the abdomen of the shrimp.
 Female shrimp carry eggs in and around their pleopods, or swimming legs, underneath their abdomen, so this area needs to be big.